Marian-Vittek/raspilot/README.md

 From the user point of view, the whole autopilot behaves like a library.
 The main program initialises the autopilot and then executes a mission for the drone to follow.
 The mission is a C function coded by the user.
-It basically does what it wants to do and calls autopilot functions like "goto_waypoint(X,Y,Z,Yaw)", which means that the drone will go to the point X,Y,Z and approach it with the yaw orientation.
+It basically calls autopilot functions like "goto_waypoint(X,Y,Z,Yaw)", which means that the drone will go to the point X,Y,Z and approach it with the yaw orientation.
 When the waypoint is reached, the function returns and the mission can continue.
 Such an architecture gives the user (who must be a C programmer) full control over all flight variables and configurations to perform any sophisticated computations he may wish during the flight.

 The physics that Raspilot uses to stabilise drones is very rudimentary.
 Only inertia rules are taken into account.
 Changes in